-Conducting hearings remotely includes, but is not limited to,
+For the purposes of this subdivision, conducting hearings remotely includes, but is not limited to,

-(a) The use of video, audio, and telephonic means for remote appearances;
+(i) The use of video, audio, and telephonic means for remote appearances;

-(b) The electronic exchange and authentication of documentary evidence;
+(ii) The electronic exchange and authentication of documentary evidence;

-(d) Electronic service; and
+(iv) Electronic service; and

-(e) The use of remote interpreting, remote reporting, and electronic recording to make the official record of a hearing.
+(v) The use of remote interpreting, remote reporting, and electronic recording to make the official record of a hearing.